Microsoft 365 from GoDaddy Help

 Microsoft 365 with Advanced Email Security from Proofpoint

-Required: Before continuing, please contact our GoDaddy Guides so we can give you access to the Domains section of Advanced Email Security.
+Required: Before continuing, please contact a GoDaddy Guide so we can give you access to the Domains section of Advanced Email Security.
 We're working on ways to give you access automatically in the future, but you'll need to contact us in the meantime.

 Step 1: Create your DKIM key